Elias Lindholm Game Preview: Flames vs. Stars

 Lindholm Stats vs. the Stars

-- On the defensive side, the Stars have been one of the stingiest units in the league, giving up 49 goals in total (2.7 per game) which ranks seventh.
+- On the defensive side, the Stars have been one of the stingiest units in the NHL, allowing 56 goals in total (2.8 per game) which ranks sixth.

 |2023-2024 Season